tdwg/vocab/documentation-specification.md

 The property dcterms:contributor should be used to link the document or vocabulary to an IRI that denotes the contributor.
 If a well-known IRI for the contributor is not available, dcterms:contributor may be used to link to a blank node that contains parsed components of the contributor's name.

-[How do we decide the level at which comtributors are acknowledged?
+[How do we decide the level at which contributors are acknowledged?
 For something like best-practice guides, it's clear.
 But what about vocabularies and term lists?
 Also, does TDWG have a policy that vocabularies (as opposed to descriptive documents) should be licensed CC0?
 If not, it should!]

 **4.2.1 Example of expressing general metadata (non-normative)**